Camden Toy

-Camden Toy is an American actor, screenwriter, and film editor.
-He is best known as a character actor, often under special effects prosthetic makeup.
-He has acted in over one hundred independent films, and a number of television roles.
+Camden Toy (May 31, 1955 – December 11, 2023) was an American actor, writer, film editor and psychotherapist.
+He was best known as a character actor, often under special effects prosthetic makeup.
+He had acted in over one hundred independent films, and several television roles.
+In later years, he returned to college to receive a Master of Arts in clinical psychology in order to provide counseling, focusing on people recovering from addiction.
+He also received a Master of Fine Arts in creative writing shortly before his death.

 Early life

 Toy grew up in Pennsylvania, and his interest in the film industry was encouraged early on by his father, who worked as an actor and makeup artist.

 Career

-Toy was one of the founding members and artistic director of the Obie Award-winning Nada theatre in New York City.
+After spending many years in regional theater companies, Toy became one of the founding members and artistic director of the Obie Award-winning Todo con Nada theatre in New York City.

-After moving to Los Angeles, he appeared in the Buffy the Vampire Slayer episode "Hush" as one of the demonic Gentlemen.
+After moving to Los Angeles, he appeared as one of the demonic Gentlemen in the Buffy the Vampire Slayer episode "Hush", consistently listed as one of the best and scariest episodes of the series.
+In fact, Toy won the role in the silent audition by creeping out series creator Joss Whedon so much with his improvisational miming that he declared, "I'm going to have nightmares now!"
 In season seven, he played the skin-eating demon Gnarl in "Same Time, Same Place", and had a recurring role of the "ubervamp" Turok-Han.
+Although Toy was on several episodes of Buffy the Vampire Slayer, he was always under such heavy prosthetics and makeup that star Sarah Michelle Gellar had to be shown a photograph of him to recognize him out of character.
 He also played the Nosferatu-like vampire "The Prince of Lies" on the Angel episode "Why We Fight".

 Toy was a series regular on the television sitcom Goodnight Burbank and in the first four seasons of the Emmy Award-winning series The Bay.
-Most recently, Toy appeared in an episode of Into the Dark.
+He appeared in an episode of Into the Dark on Hulu and starred in movies Average Joe (2021) and Boogey-Man (2021).